BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 I indicate, that the value $y_N[n]$ is only an approximation, since on a computer we use a certain bit depth of our floating point numbers!
 In the image above the orange points indicate our sample points of the continuous function.
-You can also see that if we only use a sample rate of 2 Hz all our sample values would be zero indicating that the sample rate is surely to small in comparison to the frequency of the sine wave.
+You can also see that if we only use a sample rate of 2 Hz all our sample values would be zero, indicating that the sample rate is surely too small in comparison to the frequency of the sine wave.

 The following code generates the samples for our example.
 You can play around with the ``sampeRate`` $f_s$ and the frequency $f$.
-Note however that at $x$-axis does gives you the sample number (starting from 0) intead of the time $t$.
+Note however that the $x$-axis gives you the sample number (starting from 0) instead of the time $t$.

 ```isc
 (